 Qiang Xia, Department of Transplantation and Hepatic Surgery, Renji Hospital, School of Medicine, Shanghai Jiao Tong University, Shanghai 200120, China

-Author contributions: Qi B and Wang XQ contributed equally to this work; Yang LQ and Yu WF contributed to conceptualization, formal analysis; Qi B, Wang XQ, Pan ST and Li PY contributed to data curation and statistical analysis; Wang XQ, Yang LQ and Chen LK contributed to original manuscript and editing; Yu WF and Xia Q contributed to review and editing.
+Author contributions: Qi B and Wang XQ contributed equally to this work; Yang LQ and Yu WF contributed to conceptualization and formal analysis; Qi B, Wang XQ, Pan ST and Li PY contributed to data curation and statistical analysis; Wang XQ, Yang LQ and Chen LK contributed to drafting and editing the manuscript; Yu WF and Xia Q contributed to review and editing.

 Supported by Renji Hospital Clinical Innovation Foundation, No. PYIII-17-002; Outstanding Academic Leaders’ Program of Health and Family Planning Commission of Shanghai, No. 2017BR042; and Investigative Doctor Program (2017) of Shanghai Jiao Tong University School of Medicine; and Joint Project of Health and Family Planning Commission of Pudong District, No. PW2015D-3.